History of opera: Baroque

-The Baroque it developed during the 17th century.
+The Baroque developed during the 17th century.
 It was a time of great disputes in the political and religious fields, in which a division emerged between the Catholic Counter-Reformationist countries, where the absolutist state was entrenched, and the Protestant countries, of a more parliamentary sign.

 Baroque music was generally characterized by contrast, violent chords, moving volumes, exaggerated ornamentation, varied and contrasted structure.
-Despite this, not all baroque music is exaggerated: Bach is an author of harmonic balance, Vivaldi creates simple and radiant melodies.
+Despite this, not all baroque music is exaggerated: Bach is an author of harmonic balance, and Vivaldi creates simple and radiant melodies.
 The basis of baroque music is serene and balanced, with ornamentation: arpeggios, mordents, tremolos, sonorous arabesques that are the salt of the baroque musician.
 It was also at this time that the tempos were introduced to regulate the speed of interpretation: long, adagio, andante, allegro and presto; or the intensity: forte and piano.

 During this period, the main musical centers were in the monarchic courts, aristocratic circles and episcopal sees.
 The instrumentation reached heights of great perfection, especially in the violin The Baroque orchestra was small, usually only a chamber orchestra, or about forty instruments at most.
 Most were string instruments, plus some oboes, flutes, bassoons and trumpets.
 Alongside these was a section for basso continuo, usually composed of one or two harpsichords with accompaniment by cello, double bass, lute, viola or theorbo.

 Baroque opera was noted for its complicated and ornate scenography, with sudden changes and complicated lighting and sensory effects.
 Numerous sets were used, up to fifteen or twenty changes of scenery per performance.
 There began a taste for solo voices, mainly treble (tenor, soprano), which led in parallel to the phenomenon of the castrati.
 The latter were children who excelled in singing and who were castrated before entering puberty so that their voice would not change; thus, as adults they maintained a high-pitched voice, close to the female one, but more powerful, flexible and penetrating.
 Singing in vibrato was also introduced, consisting of fluctuations in timbre, pitch and intensity, which provided greater emotionality to the interpretation.

-In the first half of the 17th century, the rules of operatic librettos were established, which would undergo few variations until almost the 20th century: simple dialogues and conventional language, stanzas of rigorous forms, distinction between "recitative" —declaimed parts that develop the action — and "number" (or "closed piece") — ornamental parts in the form of aria, duet, choir, or other formats.
+In the first half of the 17th century, the rules of operatic librettos were established, which would undergo few variations until almost the 20th century: simple dialogues and conventional language, stanzas of rigorous forms, distinction between "recitative"—declaimed parts that develop the action—and "number" (or "closed piece")—ornamental parts in the form of aria, duet, choir, or other formats.